 The Davao I grew up with was the late 60s to the 70s, maybe to stretch it further the 80s.
 Then was kind of a very laid back life.
 And it is the Davao that was stuck in my mind, not the Davao I left in 2000.
 This is always the topic I would always discuss with my sisters.
 I am trying to write this, before everything becomes a blur, while I still can.
 And my apologies, this will be long, unlike my other articles.

-Davao then was the undivided province what we have now.
+Davao then was the undivided province.
 It was divided May 20, 1967.
-Then and now, Davao City when the center of the universe.
+Then to me, Davao City when the center of the universe.
 There was always an awe when you talk of the city, to most Dabawenyos actually.

 I was born at the old Brokenshire Hospital, along Magallanes in 1962.
 So consider me a full-fledged Dabawenyo.
 My nickname as to my family came by some weird instance.
 Dolphy and Panchito (yes, them the comedians) and some other stars (yes those years), gave me my nickname while playing bingo.
 They were on a provincial tour, and so while taking a respite in my Tita Betty’s house, playing the game, my mom suddenly went to labor.
 That was my only brush with celebrities, and that will be the last.

 My parents brought me to Mati where a house built in my Lola’s farm in Sudlon.
-We also lived in Licop, Valgosons had a logging concession there, so my radar had to do a lot driving around as the chief mechanic.
+We also lived in Licop for a brief period, Valgosons had a logging concession there, so my Dad had to do a lot driving around as the chief mechanic.
 A lot of company vehicles would pass by our farm, and one day, one passed in a rush.
 My Mom, only realized later that it was my Dad who was rushed to Mati Baptist Hospital, a radiator he was repairing blew up in his chest.
 Those were probably the few times my Dad gave her a scare.
 That farm also witnessed three more of my siblings added to the family.

 The 60s was kind of an interesting time, every Friday, my mom would bring me to the city.
 The reason was, I was diagnosed with RHD.
-We had an appointment with a lady doctor Dra.
-Pangan at Bolton St. The appointments went on for a year until the doctor told her I was okay with a warning, nothing physical, even cub or boy scouts activities, no playing much, nothing.
+We had an appointment with a lady doctor, Pangan was her last name at Bolton St. The appointments went on for a year until the doctor told her I was okay with a warning, nothing physical, even cub or boy scouts activities, no playing much, nothing.
 She would at times bring me to a restaurant or kitchenette called Princess which was just across the doctor’s clinic.
-Shopping then was either Usa Department Store or maybe Magnos, or to include Aldevincos.
+Shopping then was either Usa Department Store or maybe Magnos, or to include Aldevinco Shopping Center.
 Hearing the chacha and rhumba music now.

 Our ancestral house in Mati, not sure when it was built, probably right before the war or after.
 The balkon was, from what I heard, where my lolo would give his election campaign speeches.
 He was the vice mayor or Mati, until his death in 1960.
+I remember seeing a picture of then President, the late Diosdado Macapagal visiting his wake.
 Thanks to Birador for the photo.

 We moved to the city, all the way from our farm called Sudlon (aptly called as it was quite a distance from the Mati Poblacion) on April 20, 1970.
 It was my grandmother’s birthday, not sure why my mom decided to move that day.
 My guess was, as my dad as the chief mechanic, there was an available truck we can use, and we can only use that day.